Introduction

 Lewis was Director of Tate Liverpool from 1990 to 2000 – a decade in which it was the only dedicated Museum of Modern Art in the UK, and at a time when the Tate 'brand' was associated overwhelmingly with the work of Turner and Constable.
 The programme he initiated in Liverpool introduced contemporary British and International art to new audiences nationally and especially in the North of England.
 It included groundbreaking art exhibitions from Japan, Korea, North Africa and Sub-Saharan Africa.
 The programme's structure, and accompanying education programme, were influential on London's Tate Modern when it opened in 2000.

-Biggs is now the Curator of the Folkestone Triennial 2017, General Editor of Tate Modern Artists (books on contemporary artists since 2002), International Advisor, School of Fine Arts, Shanghai University and Chair, Organising Committee, International Award for Excellence in Public Art (Shanghai).
-He was Co-curator, Aichi Triennale 2013, and undertook a consultancy in 2011-2013 with Osage Art Foundation, Hong Kong.
+Biggs was General Editor of Tate Modern Artists (books on contemporary artists) 2002–2012); International Advisor, School of Fine Arts, Shanghai University and Chair, Organising Committee, International Award for Excellence in Public Art (Shanghai).
+He was Co-curator, Aichi Triennale 2013, Curator of Folkestone Triennial 2014, 2017 and 2021; Curator of Land Art Mongolia Biennial 2018; and undertook a consultancy in 2011-2013 with Osage Art Foundation, Hong Kong.

-Lewis is a member of the Board of International Advisors to the Rockbund Art Museum, Shanghai, a Visiting Professor of Contemporary Art at Liverpool School of Art and Design (he was awarded an Honorary Fellowship at Liverpool John Moores University in 1998) and an Honorary Professor at Glasgow University (School of Art).
-He is active as a trustee of several boards including the John Moores Liverpool Exhibition Trust (Painting Competition), Chinese Arts Centre, Manchester, Foundation for Art and Creative Technology (FACT), Liverpool and Situations, Bristol
+Lewis was a member of the Board of International Advisors to the Rockbund Art Museum, Shanghai 2012–2014; a Visiting Professor of Contemporary Art at Liverpool School of Art and Design (he was awarded an Honorary Fellowship at Liverpool John Moores University in 1998) and an Honorary Professor at Glasgow University (School of Art).
+He has been a trustee of several boards including the John Moores Liverpool Exhibition Trust (Painting Competition), Chinese Arts Centre, Manchester, Foundation for Art and Creative Technology (FACT), Liverpool and Situations, Bristol

 Ling Min

-Ling Min is a tutor of master degree students in modern and contemporary art history at Shanghai Academy of Fine Arts.
-She used to be a vice-chair of international art critics association ( AICA 2016-2019); now a board member of international art critics award (IAAC ) and a trustee of John Moores Painting Trust.
-She is also a chief coordinator of FutureLab.
+Ling Min is a tutor of master’s degree students in modern and contemporary art history at Shanghai Academy of Fine Arts.
+She was a vice-chair of the International Art Critics Association (AICA 2016-2019).
+She was a co-initiator of the John Moores Painting Prize (China) and, since 2010, has been Trustee of the John Moores Painting Trust.
+She has been a founding Board Member of the International Awards for Art Criticism (IAAC) since 2013-14.
+She is also a chief coordinator of FutureLab Shanghai.

 Shen Yubing